A New PAC-Bayesian Perspective on Domain Adaptation: Unsupervised Domain Adaptation Setting

-\paragraph{PAC-Bayesian domain adaptation.} Our work is inspired by the PAC-Bayesian theory \citep[first introduced by][]{Mcallester99a}.
-More precisely, we adopt the PAC-Bayesian domain adaptation setting studied by \citet{pbda}.
+We tackle \emph{domain adaptation} for \emph{binary classification}, from a \mbox{$d$-dimensional} input space \mbox{$\X\!\subseteq\!\R^d$} to an output space \mbox{$\Y\!=\!\{-1,1\}$}.
+Our goal is to perform domain adaptation from a distribution~$\PS$---the \emph{source domain}---to another (related) distribution $\PT$---the \emph{target domain}---on $\XY$; $\DS$ and $\DT$ being the associated marginal distributions on $\X$.
+Given a distribution $\P$, we denote $(\P)^m$ the distribution of a $m$-sample constituted by $m$ elements drawn \iid\ from $\P$.
+We consider the \emph{unsupervised domain adaptation} setting in which the algorithm is provided with a \emph{labeled source $\ms$-sample} \mbox{$S\! =\! \{(\xbf_i,y_i)\}_{i=1}^{\ms}\!\sim\!(\PS)^\ms$}, and with an \emph{unlabeled target $\mt$-sample} \mbox{$T\! =\! \{\tbfi\}_{i=1}^{\mt}\!\sim\!(\DT)^\mt$}. \\ {\bf PAC-Bayesian domain adaptation.} Our work is inspired by the PAC-Bayesian theory \citep[first introduced by][]{Mcallester99a}.
+More precisely, we adopt the PAC-Bayesian domain adaptation setting previously studied in \citet{pbda}.
 Given $\Hcal$, a set of voters \mbox{$h : \X \to \Y$}, the \mbox{elements} of this approach are a \emph{prior} distribution $\prior$ on $\Hcal$, a pair of source-target learning samples $(S,T)$ and a \emph{posterior} distribution $\posterior$ on $\Hcal$.
 The prior distribution $\prior$ models an {\it a priori} belief---before observing $(S,T)$---of the voters' accuracy.
 Then, given the information provided by $(S,T)$, we aim at learning a posterior distribution $\posterior$ leading to a \emph{\mbox{$\posterior$-weighted} majority vote} over~$\Hcal$,\\[1mm] \centerline{$\displaystyle \BQ(\cdot) \ = \ \sign\left[\esp{h\sim\posterior} h(\cdot)\right], $}\\[1mm] with nice generalization guarantees on the target domain $\PT$.
 In other words, we want to find the posterior distribution $\posterior$ minimizing the true target risk of $\BQ$\,:\\[2mm] \centerline{$\displaystyle \RPT(\BQ) \ = \esp{\exbft} \I{\BQ(\tbf)\ne y},$} where $\I{a}=1$ if $a$ is true, and $0$ otherwise.
 However, in most PAC-Bayesian analyses one does not directly focus on this majority vote risk, but studies the expectation of the risks over~$\Hcal$ according to~$\posterior$, designed as the \emph{Gibbs risk}\,: